snowplow-archive/snowplow.github.com/about/team.md

 		<h3>Josh Beemster <small>Data engineer</small></h3><br>
 		<img src="/assets/img/blog/2015/02/josh-beemster.png" class="img-rounded" />
 		<br>
-		<p>Josh joined the Snowplow engineering team on his arrival in Europe from Sydney Australia, where he was a Usability Practioner at Appliances Online.</p>
+		<p>Josh joined the Snowplow engineering team on his arrival in Europe from Sydney Australia, where he was a Usability Practioner at Appliances Online.
+At Snowplow Josh is cultivating his deep love of computers, a love cultivated not only through his building of data pipelines, but also his studies in Computer Sciences at Charles Sturt University.
+When Josh isn't studying or working, he can often be found building computers or playing games on them.
+If you can catch him when he's not at his computer, the chances are he's indulging one of his two other hobbies - snowboarding or travelling.
+(Or likely both.)</p>
+		<p>At Snowplow, Josh has sharpened his skills in the arts of Scala, Java and PHP.</p>
 	</div>
 </div>